 Author: Evan Curran

 Apr.
-1, 2021—Amid COVID-19, businesses will have to implement new procedures and training methods; Vanderbilt researcher Megan Lawrence examines what practices work best, and why.
+1, 2021—Amid COVID-19, businesses will have to implement new procedures and training methods.
+Assistant Professor of Strategic Management Megan Lawrence examines what practices work best, and why.

 Mar.
 31, 2021—The Rev. James Lawson, a civil rights icon and Vanderbilt University distinguished professor, emeritus, has received the prestigious NAACP Chairman’s Award, which recognizes individuals who demonstrate exemplary public service and use their distinct platforms to create agents of change.

 Mar.
 25, 2021—Vanderbilt University Professor of Education H. Richard Milner IV has been honored for his outstanding contributions to the field and elected to membership by the National Academy of Education.
 Milner was one of 22 education scholars elected from institutions across the country.

 Vanderbilt professor’s book explores Jews’ and Christians’ differing interpretations of the same biblical texts

 Mar.
 24, 2021—People of different religious traditions interpret the Bible differently, but what did those passages originally mean?
 Professor Amy-Jill Levine explores this in her latest book, "The Bible with and Without Jesus."